 The coverage area that the Good Will Fire Company covers is about 80 square miles.
 With the fire truck Engines and Tankers that the Company has today, traveling to farther areas take anywhere from 20 to 25 minutes.
 The primary response areas are parts of Bradford County, Wyoming County, and Susquehanna County.
 Municipalities served by the Good Will Fire Company of Laceyville are parts of Windham Township, Meshoppen Township, and Braintrim Township, Tuscarora Township, Auburn Township and Laceyville Borough.

 In the fire of March 16 1941, many fire companies came to the aid of Laceyville (no listing of who came).
-But there was a write up stating that Vandervort mill pumps “kept the community’s reservoir full of water to supply the hoses throughout the sight after the original 65,000 gallons had been exhausted.”
+But there was a write up stating that Vandervort mill pumps “kept the community’s reservoir full of water to supply the hoses throughout the night after the original 65,000 gallons had been exhausted.”
 Additional lines of hose were run from the creek west of town.

 Another major fire occurred in Laceyville, Christmas Day, December 15th 1962.
 A mutual aid call was dispatched for help in fighting this fire.
 The quick response of fire companies from Towanda, Wysox, Rush, Tunkhannock, Wyalusing, Meshoppen, Mehoopany, Lake Carey, and Sugar Run are credited for saving the remaining buildings of the business block of the town.
 On this day, the Goodwill Fire Company building burnt to the ground losing almost everything.
 The cause of the fire was believed to have started from the boiler furnace in the basement of the fire hall.
 Two pieces of firefighting equipment were ruined.
 The 1948 K-6 International truck was the only one that was saved.
 The building contained all of the records of the fire company and treasured pictures of its old members and equipment- all of which were lost.